Concentration Inequalities for Sums of Markov Dependent Random Matrices: Final bounds

 Now let $M^{\theta}\in\bbR^{2d^2\times 2d^2}$ be the operator on the two-state state space $\{0, 1\}$ such that $(M^\theta \mathbf{h})(0)=\exp(\theta \cos(\phi)a)I_{d^2}$ and $(M^\theta \mathbf{h})(1)=\exp(\theta \cos(\phi)b)I_{d^2}$, i.e.,

 Then Lemma \ref{lem:limit} indicates that

 where $\eta$ is the largest eigenvalue of $M^{\theta/2}\hat{Q}M^{\theta/2}$, $\hat{Q}=Q\otimes I_{d^2}$.
 Now note that

-Then by properties of the Kronecker product, the eigenvalues of the matrix on the left hand side are equal to the eigenvalues of $K^{\theta}$, a $2\times 2$ matrix, the largest of which can be solved for explicitly.
+Then by properties of the Kronecker product, the eigenvalues of the matrix on the left-hand side are equal to the eigenvalues of $K^{\theta}$, a $2\times 2$ matrix, the largest of which can be solved for explicitly.

 Putting this all together,